 - Set realistic goals (long-term and short-term) and reward yourself on the way to reaching these goals.

-- Find a mode for release.
-Exercising, writing in a journal, and talking to friends are great ways to release built up tension and help you relax.
+- Find a healthy mode for release (e.g., exercising, writing in a journal, and talking to friends).

 - Make a to-do list: plan activities by priority and consolidate similar tasks, trips, and errands.
-Let paper hold the things you want to accomplish so you don’t have to worry about them.
 Focus on one item from your list at a time.

 - Schedule for interruptions.
 Allow about 10 minutes per hour for unplanned interruptions.

 - Eliminate clutter from your day.
-Unsubscribe from listservs that fill your inbox and throw away mail you don’t need to read, like junk mail.
+Unsubscribe from listservs that fill your inbox and throw away mail you don’t need to read.

 - Schedule breaks.
 This will give you something to look forward to as you work, helping you be more productive in the long run.

-- Stay healthy.
-Get good sleep, exercise regularly, drink plenty of fluids, and eat a balanced diet.
+- Stay healthy: get enough sleep, exercise regularly, drink plenty of fluids, and eat a balanced diet.